ashish10alex/jetson-nano-setup/README.md

 https://www.youtube.com/watch?v=-G9IIauHOhA

+**Note** -
-Note - You will initially need a keyboard and mouse to setup your device jetson device as client
+You will initially need a keyboard and mouse to setup your device jetson device as client.
+Once you are diconnect from the network you would need to connect the external mouse and keybard again to activate the barrier client.

-### Use macbook pro keyboard layout
+**Use macbook pro keyboard layout **
 Keyboard setting -> Text settings -> Add `English (UK, intl, Macintosh)`